Firekast-io/firekast-docs/source/includes/_get_started.md

 mStreamer.createStream(outputs, new AppCreateStreamCallback());
 ```

-Firekast allows to push your live stream simultaneously to other live streaming platforms, such as Facebook, Youtube, etc...
+Firekast allows to push your live stream simultaneously to other live streaming platforms and social medias, such as Facebook, Youtube, Twitch, Periscope etc...

 <aside class="notice">
 Note that the stream remains pushed to Firekast so it's still accessible on your mobile or web app.